-Choose any type of whole grain brown rice, from short- to long-grain or even a sweet or sushi-type rice.
+- Choose any variety of whole grain brown rice, from short- to long-grain, for sprouting.

 - Drain the sprouts well and transfer to a covered container.
 Sprouts will keep in the refrigerator for several days.

-- To make sprouted rice flour, dry the rice in a dehydrator, oven, or in the sun and grind into flour.
+- To make sprouted rice flour, dry the sprouted rice in a dehydrator, oven, or in the sun, and grind into flour.